 - 1. First click on the Load Vector icon, browse to the QGIS sample dataset folder and load the two vector shape layers alaska.shp and climate.shp. - 2.
 Double click the climate layer in the map legend to open the Layer Properties dialog. - 3.
-Click on the Diagram Overlay and select Bar chart as Diagram type.
+Click on the Diagram Overlay and select Bar chart as Diagram type. - 4.
+In the diagram we want to display the values of the three columns T_F_JAN, T_F_JUL and T_F_MEAN.
+First select T_F_JAN as Attributes and click Add attribute, then T_F_JUL and finally T_F_MEAN. - 5.
+For linear scaling of the diagram size we define T_F_JUL as classification attribute. - 6.
+Now click on find maximum value, choose a size value and unit and click Apply to display the diagram in the QGIS main window. - 7.
+You can now adapt the chart size, or change the attribute colors double clicking on the color values in the attribute field.
+Figure 21 gives an impression. - 8.
+Finally click Ok .

-Figure 14: Vector properties dialog with diagram tab Δ
+Figure 20: Vector properties dialog with diagram tab Δ